-All the activities within both child-initiated learning and adult lead times will be planned to address the 'Development Matters Statements' for both communication and language and Literacy.
-For children in the final term of Reception this will also support and provide evidence for their end of year Foundation Stage Profile.
+All the activities within both child-initiated learning and adult lead times will be planned to address the 'Development Matters' statements for both communication and language and Literacy.
+For children in the final term of Reception this will also support and provide evidence for their end of year Foundation Stage Profile and towards an accurate judgement on a good level of development (GLD).